Monday, June 27, 2016

 TREAT BAG NOTES: Use of a crinkly type material which can attract their attention in a positive way is recommended, such as foil or waxed paper.
 This often will hold their interest while providing a familiar and reassuring sound.
 Use smelly treats such as cut up hot dogs, meaty bits, cheese, etc.

-FOR MORE INFO READ THESE ARTICLES:
+FOR MORE INFORMATION, READ THESE ARTICLES:

 • Why Your Lost Dog May Not Run Back To You